Glostat

 Overview

-Interestingly, anarchy also plays a significant role in the field of international relations, albeit in a different context.
-Here, anarchy refers to the structure of the international system, in which independent sovereign states coexist without a centralized global authority overseeing their actions.
-This concept of anarchy underpins realist and neorealist theories, which posit that states, as primary actors in an anarchic international system, are driven by self-interest and the pursuit of power to ensure their survival.
+In international relations theory, anarchy has a distinct meaning.
+It refers to the structure of the global system where sovereign states coexist without a central world government or overarching authority.
+This concept underpins realist and neorealist theories, which argue that states, as independent actors in an anarchic international system, are driven by self-interest and the pursuit of power to ensure their survival and security.

 What Is Property?
 An Inquiry into the Principle of Right and of Government.